dwheaton/dwheaton.github.io/_posts/2015-10-02-github-pages-setup.markdown

 4 - Commit and push to publish
 ---------------------------

 Now you reap the benefits of your labors.
 Sip your beverage while you easily add posts, preview them using locally, and then simply commit and push to publish to your github page.

+Rejoice as you use the power of git to sync your site development across computers, collaborate on the site with others, peruse the change log, revert unwise changes, etc.

 There is a lot more to learn over at the [Jekyll Docs](http://jekyllrb.com/docs/frontmatter/).
 Have fun!